 For more than twenty years, our water-focused friends group has been the only grassroots conservation group dedicated to protecting the Kaw.
 Our members come from rural, urban, and suburban areas and represent canoers, kayakers, fisherfolk, hunters, birdwatchers, and locals who love the river.

-- Advocates the rehabilitation of the Kaw and its environs – water quality and wildlife habitat
+- Advocate the rehabilitation of the Kaw and its environs – water quality and wildlife habitat

-- Promotes compatible public recreational use of the river
+- Promote compatible public recreational use of the river

-- Encourages the development of adequate public access
+- Encourage the development of adequate public access

-- Cooperates with other individuals, organizations and agencies as appropriate to meet these goals
+- Cooperate with other individuals, organizations and agencies as appropriate to meet these goals